Generic name: iopamidol [ eye-oh-PAM-ih-dol ]

 a thyroid disorder.

-FDA pregnancy category B. Iopamidol is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether iopamidol will harm an unborn baby.
+Tell your doctor if you are pregnant.

 How is iopamidol used?